-The first-period odds in the win pool, $O_i^{(1)}$, reflect betting by risk-neutral noise traders, given beliefs q_i .
-They diverge from the morning-line odds only because the morning-line odds do not precisely reflect the takeout, of 17.25%, and the breakage, the practice of rounding down parimutuel odds.
+The first-period odds in the win pool, $O_i^{(1)}$ , reflect wagering by risk-neutral noise traders, given beliefs $q_i$ .
+They diverge from the morning-line odds only because the morning-line odds do not precisely reflect the track's take.
 The first-period odds generate a severe favorite-longshot bias.
-The first-period expected returns on a \$1 wager-denoted $\mathbb{E}i^{(1)}$ and taken over p_i -are sharply decreasing in the odds.
-At first-period odds of 1.0, the p = 0.49 favorite is almost an even money bet.
-By contrast, at odds of 20.1, the p = 0.01 longshots return just 27 cents on every dollar wagered.
+The first-period expected returns on a \$1 wager-denoted $\mathbb{E}i^{(1)}$ and taken over $p_i$ -are sharply decreasing in the odds.
+At first-period odds of 1.0, the p=0.55 favorite is better than an even money bet.
+By contrast, at odds of 20.1, the two horses with 20/1 morning lines return just 41 cents on every dollar wagered.

-The second-period equilibrium consists of a set of wagers by arbitrageurs, x_i^ , such that they make zero profits and leave zero profits on the table.
-To find this equilibrium, we sort the outcomes in descending order of p_i/q_i and find the equilibrium index m.
-In the example above, this ordering coincides with sorting the horses in ascending order of the morning-line odds-a product of the favorite-longshot bias embedded in the morning lines.
-The income-maximizing equilibrium is m = 4, implying that $x_i > 0$ for the first 4 horses and $x_i = 0$ for the remaining 3.
-Second-period wagers concentrate on the favorite, and the predicted odds, $O_i^{(2)}$, shorten for the first two horses and lengthen for all others.
+The second-period equilibrium consists of a set of wagers by arbitrageurs, $x_i^$ , such that they make zero profits and leave zero profits on the table.
+To find this equilibrium, we sort the outcomes in descending order of $p_i/q_i$ and find the equilibrium index m.
+In the example above, this ordering roughly sorts the horses in ascending order of the morning-line odds-a product of the favorite-longshot bias embedded in the morning lines.
+The income-maximizing equilibrium is m=2, implying that $x_i>0$ for the first 2 horses and $x_i=0$ for the remaining 3.
+Second-period wagers concentrate on the favorite, and the predicted odds, $O_i^{(2)}$ , shorten for the first two horses and lengthen for all others.
 A less severe favorite-longshot bias remains.
-For any of the first three horses, the expected return on a \$1 wager, $\mathbb{E}i^{(2)}$, is 85 cents, with the 15-cent expected loss equaling the optimal rebate.
+For any of the first three horses, the expected return on a \$1 wager, $\mathbb{E}i^{(2)}$ , is 89 cents, with the 11-cent expected loss equaling the optimal rebate.
 For the longshots, expected losses attenuate in the second period.
-A \$1 wager on either of the horses with 20/1 morning lines, for instance, returns 50 cents in expectation at odds of 38.8, or 23 cents more than at first-period odds of 20.1.
+A \$1 wager on either of the horses with 20/1 morning lines, for instance, returns 54 cents in expectation at odds of 26.5, or 13 cents more than at first-period odds of 20.1.

-In the win pool, arbitrageurs wager 89 cents for every dollar wagered by the noise traders.
-However, income from arbitrageurs comprises just 11% of the track's total income in the win pool, as the track offers arbitrageurs a 15-cent rebate.
+In the win pool, arbitrageurs wager 35 cents for every dollar wagered by the noise traders.
+However, income from arbitrageurs comprises just 10% of the track's total income in the win pool, as the track offers arbitrageurs an 11-cent rebate on the 17.25-cent takeout.
 Arbitrage accounts for larger shares of the track's income in exotic pools.
-In the exact pool, for instance, that share is 20%; in the superfect pool, it is 30%.
-The compound beliefs attached to outcomes in exotic pools amplify differences in beliefs about win probabilities between noise traders and arbitrageurs and hence, taxes from arbitrageurs.
-This logic implies larger divergences between the cumulative beliefs P_m and Q_m .
-In the win pool, for example, $P_m = 0.97$ and $Q_m = 0.90$, whereas in the superfect pool, $P_m = 0.81$ and $Q_m = 0.48$.
+In the exacta pool, for instance, that share is 14%.
+The compound beliefs attached to outcomes in exotic pools amplify differences in beliefs about win probabilities between noise traders and arbitrageurs and hence, the size of the arbitrage opportunity.

-6 Model predictions
+7 Model predictions